learn-co-students/nyc-dumbo-web-111819/28-fetch-crud/README.md

 2. Make Y fetch happen
 3. Slap Z on the DOM!

+Things to talk about:
+- what happens in a fetch, promises vs response object
+- delegation vs closure - approaches to handling child events
+- fetch using https verbs

 ## Deliverables

-- [ ] When the page loads, fetch all todo items and add them to the `to-do-items` list.
+- [x] When the page loads, fetch all todo items and add them to the `to-do-items` list.
 Each `li` should have the following HTML:

 ```html
 <li class="item">